sig-gis/Liberia_NSC_ForestMonitoringTraining/08_intro_GEE/02_javascript.md

 Calculates the sum of all Numbers in `newList`.
 Save and print that value as `sum`.

 ### Complete code

+<font color = red> the code below works, but change info in Challenge 2 to Crystal's and copy all scripts </font>

 "`3 Earth Engine API`" script from repository and `T1 & T2` folder or direct link:
 [https://code.earthengine.google.com/fc67eeca8496c9647ea68c1dd235f3cd](https://code.earthengine.google.com/fc67eeca8496c9647ea68c1dd235f3cd).